sumitnegikv369/NODE/Node.md

 ## Node.js

 - Node.js is an open-source, cross-platform JavaScript runtime environment.
 - It allows developers to run JavaScript code outside a web browser, making it versatile for various applications.

 ## JavaScript Engine

 A JavaScript engine is a program responsible for converting JavaScript code into machine code, enabling computers to execute specific tasks defined in JavaScript.
 One prominent JavaScript engine is V8, developed by Google and open-sourced for wider use.
-Node.js leverages the V8 engine, which is written in C++ and excels at handling lower-level operations efficiently.
+Node.js leverages the V8 engine, which is written in C++ and excels at handling lower-level operations efficiently and by embedding V8 into your own C++ program we have all functionaly in JavaScript.

 ## JavaScript Runtime Environment

 A JavaScript runtime environment encompasses all the necessary components to use and run JavaScript programs effectively.
 These components include:

 - **JS Engine**: Manages memory and the call stack, like V8 in the case of Node.js.
 - **Web/Browser APIs**: Provides interfaces for interacting with web functionalities such as the Document Object Model (DOM), storage, and timers.
 - **Event Loop**: Facilitates asynchronous operations through microtask queues and callback/task queues, crucial for non-blocking I/O operations in Node.js.
+- **Node.js**: In Node.js, the runtime environment includes APIs for interacting with the file system, networking, and other system resources.

 ## Applications of Node.js

 Node.js is versatile and empowers developers to build a wide range of applications, including:

 - Traditional websites with dynamic content and server-side logic.
 - Backend services like APIs for handling data exchange between clients and servers.
 - Real-time applications such as chat apps or collaborative tools leveraging WebSockets for instant communication.